linuxaustralia/constitution_and_policies/privacy_policy.md

 required to carry out normal activities or we are compelled to by law enforcement.

-When shipping products you have purchased, Linux Australia will disclose your delivery address to the courier company used to deliver your goods.
+When shipping products you have purchased or sending items to you, Linux Australia will disclose your delivery address to the postal service or freight agents used to deliver your goods or items.
-Your address may also be disclosed to the postal service if there is a requirement to send items to you.

 Linux Australia will never sell the personal information it collects.